Khushi0389/Chibi-Habit-Tracker/README.md

 - Commit your changes (git commit -m "feat: your idea")

-- Push and open a pull request
+- Push and open a pull request.